jihadelsayed/authentication/README.md

 ];
 ```

-5. now you can accesses the signup and signin by adding /sinup and signin to the url
+5. now you can accesses the signup and signin by adding /sinup and /signin to the url